darrenk196/darrenk196/README.md

 Fullstack Developer
 -------------------

-Hello, I am Darren Kelly and I am on a mission to become a Full Stack Developer.
-I am currently a student at ZTM Academy, taking the necessary steps to become a qualified professional.
-I have been passionate about technology for as long as I can remember.
+Hello, I am Darren Kelly and I am  a Full Stack Developer.I have been passionate about technology for as long as I can remember.
 I have a natural aptitude for problem-solving and I can easily break down complex concepts and make them easily understandable.
 I am constantly striving to stay ahead of the curve in the ever-changing world of technology and development.

 * 🌍  I'm based in Carlow, Ireland
 * ✉️  You can contact me at [darrenkelly196@gmail.com](mailto:darrenkelly196@gmail.com)